Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 1023.
 Core Crew.

-• (a) All covered employers shall give preference to Indians living on or near the Reservation in the hiring, promotion, training, and all other aspects of employment within the boundaries of the Reservation, provided that these individuals have the necessary qualifications.
-The priority for Indian preference is as follows:
+• (a) All covered employers shall give preference to Anishinaabe or Indigenous people living on or near the Reservation in the hiring, promotion, training, and all other aspects of employment on or near the Reservation, provided that these individuals have the necessary qualifications.
+The priority for Anishinaabe or Indigenous hiring preference is as follows:

 • (1) Mille Lacs Band Member;

-• (2) member of another federally recognized Indian Tribe; and
+• (3) member of another federally recognized Native American Tribe; and

-• (b) Every covered employer shall encourage Indians to seek promotional opportunities.
-For every opening in a supervisory position, the employer shall inform Indian workers about the position and encourage them to apply.
+• (b) Every covered employer shall encourage Anishinaabe or Indigenous people to seek promotional opportunities.
+For every opening in a supervisory position, the employer shall inform Anishinaabe or Indigenous workers about the position and encourage them to apply.

 • (c) No covered employer shall be permitted to maintain a position that no employment opportunities exist in the fulfillment of any said contract in order to evade the provisions of this section.
-The covered employer shall develop a goal statement which is subject to advance approval by the TERO director prior to the commencement of any work.
-Additionally, no goal statement shall be approved which contains less than fifty percent (50%) for each construction operation in Indian employment opportunities pursuant to any contract.
+The covered employer shall develop a goal statement which is subject to advance approval by the TERO Director prior to the commencement of any work.
+Additionally, no goal statement shall be approved which contains less than 50% for each construction operation in Anishinaabe or Indigenous employment opportunities pursuant to any contract.

 Historical and Statutory Notes